hubotio/hubot/docs/scripting.md

   msg.reply 'zzzzz'
 ```

-If the script needs to lookup user data, there are methods on `robot.brain` for looking up one or many users by id, name, or 'fuzzy' matching of name: `userForName`, `userForId`, `userForFuzzyName`, and `usersForFuzzyName`.
+If the script needs to lookup user data, there are methods on `robot.brain` for looking up one or many users by id, name, or 'fuzzy' matching of name: `userForName`, `userForId`, `userForFuzzyName`, and `usersForRawFuzzyName`.

 ```coffeescript
 module.exports = (robot) ->